tanaikech/ToolsForMCPServer/README.md

 * `get_attachment_files_from_Gmail`: Use this to retrieve the attachment files of an email.
 The attachment files are returned as the file IDs on Google Drive.
 * `get_current_date_time`: The current date and time are returned.
 Please provide your timezone.
 If you don't know the timezone, it is automatically detected with the script.
 * `get_current_weather`: Use this to get the current weather using the latitude and the longitude.
-At that time, convert the location to the latitude and the longitude and provide them to the function.
-If you cannot know the location, decide the location using the timezone.
 * `get_exchange_rate`: Use this to get the current exchange rate.
 Using this, for example, it can exchange yen for dollars.
 * `get_file_from_google_drive`: Use this to get and download a file from Google Drive by giving a filename.
 When you use this function, the returned data is base64 data.
 So, you are required to decode base64 data.
 * `get_google_doc_object_using_docs_api`: Use this to get Google Docs Object using Docs API.
+When this tool is used, for example, the index of each content in the document body can be retrieved.
+This cannot be directly used for retrieving text of the document body.
 * `get_google_sheet_object_using_sheets_api`: Use this to get Google Sheets Object using Sheets API.
+When this tool is used, for example, the sheet names can be converted to sheet IDs.
+This cannot be used for retrieving the cell values.
 * `get_google_slides_object_using_slides_api`: Use this to get Google Slides Object using Slides API.
+When this tool is used, for example, the object IDs on the slides can be retrieved.
 * `get_massages_by_search_from_Gmail`: Get messages (emails) from Gmail using the search query.
 This function returns the messages using the search query.
 * `get_massages_by_time_from_Gmail`: Get messages (emails) from Gmail using the time.
 This function returns the messages from "after" to now.
 * `get_specific_date_weather`: Use this to get the weather for the specific date using the latitude and the longitude.
-At that time, convert the location to the latitude and the longitude and provide them to the function.
-The date is required to be included.
-The date format is "yyyy-MM-dd HH:mm" If you cannot know the location, decide the location using the timezone.
 * `get_values_from_google_docs`: Use this to get text from Google Docs in a text format or a markdown format.
 The document ID is used for retrieving the values from the Google Docs.
 If you use the document URL, get the document ID from the URL and use the ID.
 * `get_values_from_google_sheets`: Use this to get cell values from Google Sheets.
 The spreadsheet ID is used for retrieving the values from the Google Sheets.
 If you use the spreadsheet URL, get the spreadsheet ID from the URL and use the ID.
 * `manage_google_docs_using_docs_api`: Use this to manage Google Docs using Docs API.
 Provide the request body for batchUpdate method.
 In order to retrieve the detailed information of the document, including the index and so on, it is required to use a tool "get_google_doc_object_using_docs_api".
 * `manage_google_sheets_using_sheets_api`: Use this to manage Google Sheets using Sheets API.
 Provide the request body for batchUpdate method.
 In order to retrieve the detailed information of the spreadsheet, including the sheet ID and so on, it is required to use a tool "get_google_sheet_object_using_sheets_api".
 * `manage_google_slides_using_slides_api`: Use this to manage Google Slides using Slides API.
 Provide the request body for batchUpdate method.
 In order to retrieve the detailed information of the spreadsheet, including the object ID and so on, it is required to use a tool "get_google_slides_object_using_slides_api".
 * `maps_convert_lat_lon_to_location`: Use this to convert a given geographic point (latitude and longitude) to an approximate location name and address.
 * `maps_convert_location_to_lat_lon`: Use this to convert the location name and address and the location name to an approximate geographic point (latitude and longitude).
 * `maps_create_map`: Use this to create a static map as an image file on Google Drive.
 * `maps_get_route`: Use this to allow for the retrieval of directions between locations.
-The date is required to be included.
-The date format is "yyyy-MM-dd HH:mm" If you cannot know the location, decide the location using the timezone.
 * `move_files_on_google_drive`: Use this to move the files and the folders into other folder on Google Drive.
 * `people_connections_list`: Provides a list of the authenticated user's contacts.
 * `people_contactGroups_list`: List all contact groups owned by the authenticated user.
 Members of the contact groups are not populated.